junian/serial-device-emulator/README.md

 # SerialDeviceEmu (SDEmu)

 **This project is obsolete, a new successor is being developed.
-You can see [TermSharp here](https://github.com/JunianNet/TermSharp)**.
+You can see [Termission here](https://github.com/junian/termission)**.

 Serial Device Emulator Built with C#.
 Emulate your Serial Device to communicate it through serial port.